 - Mileage reimbursement for travel to medical appointments

-- Disputes over whether the injury happened on the job
+- Disputes about whether the injury occurred at work

 - Being misclassified as an independent contractor